Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Introduction

 From a practical standpoint the training of the above GP is $\mathcal{O}(N^3)$, requiring a Cholesky decomposition of the full covariance matrix.
 This limits the use of the GP to moderately-sized datasets, generally of a thousand instances or fewer.
+An important avenue of research is accelerating the speed of both training and inference, such that the GP's superior modeling features can be trained on large datasets and deployed as machine learning vehicles within other types of models.